Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Admissible Formal Schemes

 of admissible formal $\wdh{k}^+$-schemes.
 We want to show that $\phi$ is an isomorphism.
 To prove the claim, we can assume that $X=\Spec A$ is affine by passing to an open covering of $X$ by $G$-stable affines.
 Then $X/G \simeq \Spec A^G$, $\wdh{X}/G\simeq \Spf \wdh{A}^G$, and $\phi$ can be identified with the map

 induced by the continuous homomorphism

-whose target has the $\varpi$-adic topology by Corollary~\ref{cor:formal-invariants-top-finitely-generated}.
-So it suffices to show that this map is a topological isomorphism for any flat, finitely generated $k^+$-flat algebra $A$.
-Both sides have $\varpi$-adic topology, so we can ignore the topologies.
+whose source has the $\varpi$-adic topology by construction and whose target has the $\varpi$-adic topology by Corollary~\ref{cor:formal-invariants-top-finitely-generated}.
+So it suffices to show that this map is an isomorphism of abstract rings (ignoring topology) for any flat, finitely generated $k^+$-flat algebra $A$.